Faucet Basics: Part 8 How to Buy a Faucet

 Engineer, Master Plumber, and Steamfitter

-On-line sites connected with big lumber stores: Home Depot, Lowes, and Menards also do a good job of keeping uncertified products from being sold, as do Ace, True Value, and Do-It-Best hardware store sites.
+On-line sites connected with big lumber stores: Home Depot, Lowes, and Menards at one time did a good job of keeping uncertified products from being sold, but that's no longer true.
+Ace, True Value, and Do-It-Best hardware store sites however, are more careful.

 But, the worst offenders of all are internet retail sites originating in China.
 These sites totally disregard U.S. and Canadian laws regarding certification.
 We found no certified faucets at all on AliExpress, LightInTheBox, or FaucetSuperDeal, even though these sites target U.S. and Canadian customers, even going so far as to establish fulfillment centers in the U.S. to reduce shipping time.